2017 United States of Franchising

 Just because a state has low relative interest doesn’t mean people there don’t want to open franchises.
 Here is the absolute interest in franchising by state:

-It’s truly shocking to see that only 8 states account for almost 53% of the country’s total interest in franchising!
-This is a combination of high population / low relative interest states California, New York, Illinois, and Pennsylvania as well as high interest states Texas, Florida, Georgia, and North Carolina.
+It’s truly shocking to see that only 7 states account for over 50% of the country’s total interest in franchising!
+This is a combination of high population / low relative interest states California, New York, and Illinois as well as high interest states Texas, Florida, Georgia, and North Carolina.

 This analysis represents two different types of interest in franchises, relative and absolute interest.
 For the purposes of simplification, any reference to simple “interest” is actually a reference to relative interest.